 Honorable Mention

-There are hundreds of shows that I could note here, but for now I’ll honor those TV shows that were on the 2022 edition of the best 100 TV shows ever but got nudged out this time around.
+There are hundreds of shows that I could note here, but for now I’ll honor those TV shows that were on the past editions of the best 100 TV shows ever but got nudged out over time.

 ER